 Diffuse: 2-3 drops of each essential oil (Lavender, Lemon, Peppermint) 3 times a day

-Rollerball: blend 20 drops of each of the three oils, and fill with a carrier oil in a 10ml roller bottle For little kids 1 drop of each oil is enough and fill with carrier oil. (if your kid is sensitive to peppermint replace with cedarwood, always test on the soles of the feet first and this is for 2yr+) Apply to soles of feet, behind ears, back of neck and across the nose.
+Rollerball: blend 20 drops of each of the three oils, and fill with a carrier oil in a 10ml roller bottle For little kids 1 drop of each oil is enough and fill with carrier oil. (if your kid is sensitive to peppermint replace with cedarwood, always test on the soles of the feet first and this is for 3yr+) Apply to soles of feet, behind ears, back of neck and across the nose.

 I hope this has offered some insight on how allergies work and an alternative option for you to try before reaching for another dose of claritin.
 Acupuncture is another great method to help the immune system and find relief from allergies.
 I believe it is finding the route of the problem rather than making the symptoms with medications.
 I would love to hear any other forms of natural medicine which are helping you combat these issues.
 There are other oils such as Basil, Eucalyptus, Melaleuca which can support all of the above, everyones body is different so try something else before giving up.
+Always patch test essential oils before covering large areas.
+If you have allergies to ragweed stay away from essential oils such as Chamomile.

 Happy allergy season.